What you need to know about joining the NMC COVID-19 temporary register.

 - personal protective equipment (PPE) training

-Once registered, you will be able to access areas of employment on covidhub.
+Once registered, you will be able to browse and register your interest on GP Wales.
 This will identify the workforce needs within individual organisations.

 I am an overseas trained nurse or midwife employed by a health and social care organisation on the COVID-19 temporary register; what are the next steps for me?